huggingface/blog/stable-diffusion-xl-coreml.md

 Mixed-bit palettization runs in two phases: _analysis_ and _application_.

 The goal of the analysis phase is to find points in the mixed-bit curve (the brown one above all the others in the figure) so we can choose our desired quality-vs-size tradeoff.
-As mentioned in the previous section, we iterate through the layers and select the lowest bit depths that yield results over a given PSNR threshold.
+As mentioned in the previous section, we iterate through the layers and select the lowest bit depths that yield results above a given PSNR threshold.
 We repeat the process for various thresholds to get different quantization strategies.
 The result of the process is thus a set of quantization recipes, where each recipe is just a JSON dictionary detailing the number of bits to use for each layer in the model.
 Layers with few parameters are ignored and kept in float16 for simplicity.

 The application phase simply goes over the recipe and applies palettization with the number of bits specified in the JSON structure.